Quex House and Gardens, home of The Powell-Cotton Museum

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-- Term time: Open Friday to Sunday and on bank holidays, from 11:00 AM to 4:00 PM.
+- Term Time: Open Friday to Sunday and on bank holidays from 11:00 AM to 4:00 PM.

-- School holidays: Open Wednesday to Sunday, from 11:00 AM to 4:00 PM.
+- School Holidays: Open Wednesday to Sunday from 11:00 AM to 4:00 PM.

 Historic House members, please show your membership card on arrival to take advantage of free entry.
 If you would like to join any special events or activities, a small charge may apply.